OWASP/CheatSheetSeries/cheatsheets/Access_Control_Cheat_Sheet.md

 In Role-Based Access Control (RBAC), access decisions are based on an individual's roles and responsibilities within the organization or user base.

 The process of defining roles is usually based on analyzing the fundamental goals and structure of an organization and is usually linked to the security policy.
-For instance, in a medical organization, the different roles of users may include those such as a doctor, nurse, attendant, nurse, patients, etc. Obviously, these members require different levels of access in order to perform their functions, but also the types of web transactions and their allowed context vary greatly depending on the security policy and any relevant regulations (HIPAA, Gramm-Leach-Bliley, etc.).
+For instance, in a medical organization, the different roles of users may include those such as a doctor, nurse, attendant, patients, etc. Obviously, these members require different levels of access in order to perform their functions, but also the types of web transactions and their allowed context vary greatly depending on the security policy and any relevant regulations (HIPAA, Gramm-Leach-Bliley, etc.).

 An RBAC access control framework should provide web application security administrators with the ability to determine who can perform what actions, when, from where, in what order, and in some cases under what relational circumstances.